AlexeiPi/CoroutineUDP/README.md

 5. Watch UDP communication
 6. Watching has no time limit.
 7. To force stopping could be good by sending to any of the ports 11234/11235 "StopIt" message.
-8. It could be done from any Terminal and maybe easily implemented in the nearest future.
+8. It could be done from any Terminal and may be easily implemented in the nearest future.